albendz/albendz-code-share/site/content/blog/ai/ai_dev_trends_25.md

 This also works in the other direction, going left: if developers are writing code more quickly, the product team needs to produce requirements more quickly to prevent idle developers (if they're not too busy with the AI-related production issues).
 In this case, you can also use AI to help build requirements documents with automated data analysis and quickly filling any gaps.

 The point: AI only helps you deliver as fast as your next bottleneck and organizations need to look at the end-to-end gains in the software development lifecycle, not just the gains in a single phase.

+**The speakers and talks that inspired this topic:**

+* "The Human Side of AI: Unlocking Opportunity in the New Bottlenecks of Software Development" by [Rachel Laycock](https://events.techfutures.com/2025/agenda/speakers/Linkedin.com/in/rachellaycock) and [Kiran Rouzie](https://www.linkedin.com/in/kiran-rouzie-82374332)
+* "The AI Product Playbook: Leading With Customer Impact" by [Sarah Perkins](https://www.linkedin.com/in/sarahcperkinsnyc/)

 ### AI Governance